The steps which sing and the evening light spectacle

 The belief is that it existed even before Zadar became a city with its name, during the reign of the powerful Roman Empire, or perhaps even before that.
 Kalelarga has been the lifeblood of Zadar for centuries and millennia.
 Here you will experience the best of any city.

-Zadar is an exceptional destination for a half-day excursion from Camp Paklenica
+Zadar is an exceptional destination for a half-day excursion from Camping Paklenica

 Zadar is full of riches which await your arrival.
 Also there are Five Wells Square, the Land gate, the Monastery of St. Mary, the Rector’s Palace… We won’t reveal absolutely all of its secrets.
 We believe that you’ll be glad to discover them yourself.